Back to all studies

 Lithium Effects on the Brain's Functional and Structural Connectome in the Treatment of Bipolarity

-This active not recruiting study focuses on bipolarity and currently lists sites or participation links in United States.
+This study is active but not recruiting.
+It focuses on bipolarity and currently lists study information in the United States.

 In plain English